The Beach Boys -

 The basic track was recorded in mono onto the "left" track of the 3-track tape, with special attention paid to the balancing of Hal Blaine's drums and Julius Wechter's explosive tympanis.
 The perfect take was achieved in just three attempts (the second of which was stopped by engineer Levine about a minute in); after this, an overdub was added to the "right" track (heard on Track 4 of the U.M. bootleg).
 This overdub (referred to on the track sheet as "sel-sync", for "selective synchronization") consists of Blaine adding heavily-echoed wooden claves (beginning in the second half of the first verse, and reappearing in the choruses, the entire second verse, and the 8-bar section where the guitar solo would eventually play), Strange doubling his electric mandolin fills and Knechtel doubling his syncopated bass line in a particularly aggressive fashion, while Wechter adds tambourine (all in the choruses, with Knechtel also playing in the guitar solo section), Carl adding a stabbing, overdriven rhythm guitar part (starting in the second verse and continuing in all subsequent choruses), and Douglas possibly providing additional sax as a subtle backdrop during the guitar solo section (this last part, if present, blends in so well with Carl's rhythm guitar and Knechtel's bass as to be indistinct in its own right; alternately, Douglas' presence during the half-hour of overtime during which this overdub was recorded MAY be explained by the fact that he was the AFM contractor for the session, and stayed through the session's end merely in that capacity).
 NOTE: despite the claim made in Mark Cunningham's book "Good Vibrations: A History Of Record Production" that "Do You Wanna Dance?" was Brian's first 4-track recording (with the tympanis allocated to their own discrete track), we now know this is not the case.
 All existing session documentation points to this being a 3-track production; furthermore, a few years back this author reached out to former Gold Star engineers Stan Ross and Larry Levine (both now deceased), who established the date that Gold Star acquired their first 4-track as "early 1966".
 This aligns perfectly with documentation from other sessions, from which we can determine that The Beach Boys' first use of a 4-track machine was on "The Little Girl I Once Knew" (cut at Western in mid-October '65), and their first Gold Star 4-track recording was the second tracking session for "Good Vibrations" (April 9, 1966).
 NOTE: as many of us tend to do in the first month of a new year, Levine accidentally inscribed the track sheet for "Do You Wanna Dance?" with the previous year, so that the date reads "1/11/64" instead of the actual date of "1/11/65".

-Back at Western, Dennis' lead vocal and the others' background vocals were recorded, all at the same time, onto the remaining "center" track of the 3-track tape (with Brian's wife of one month, Marilyn, joining in on a high part).
+Back at Western, Dennis' lead vocal and the others' background vocals were recorded, all at the same time, onto the remaining "center" track of the 3-track tape (with Brian's wife of one month, Marilyn, joining them).
 The U.M. bootleg presents the final take of the first of the two vocal layers recorded at Western (appearing on the U.M. disc out-of-sequence as Track 3), in stereo, along with the original basic instrumental track from Gold Star.
 During this master take performance, Dennis can be heard jumping in too soon for a chorus, but Brian quickly interjects, "It's OK, we can cut it out", sparing the group from having to take it again from the top.
+The group sings a wordless vocal pad behind Dennis' lead in the second verse, while in the choruses, Brian sings a high, wordless falsetto, Marilyn provides a high alto part, someone (likely Al) doubles Dennis' lead with a bright tenor on the part where he sings, "Do you, do you, do you, do you", Carl sings a lower midrange part, and Mike sings a bass line.
 Carl also adds another guitar part during this vocal overdub, doubling the rhythmic piano fills between verses, as well as making his first attempt at the solo, which was later mixed out in place of a far better solo (see below).
 Following the completion of this first vocal track Brian is heard saying, "Let's do an overdub!", apparently in reference to doubling the vocals.
 This second layer of vocals was added simultaneously during the transfer to a second-generation tape, sharing a track on the new tape with the first layer of vocals (the basic track and the overdub from Gold Star remained on their own discrete tracks through both generations of 3-track tape).

 To hear that vocal overdub, we must go to Spank's Capitol Punishment bootleg, which features a mono dub of a different section of session tape, which had been in circulation among collectors since at least the early '80s (a good description of this tape by Brad Elliott can be found in the Summer 1982 issue of the "Add Some Music" fanzine).
 Rather than rewind the second-generation tape and record over any failed attempts, engineer Britz merely keeps that second tape rolling, allowing us to hear all takes of the tape transfer/vocal doubling.
 On this session tape, we hear Chuck slate the first take of the vocal double as "1A", which means he would have considered the first vocal layer to be simply the "first overdub", treating the earlier Gold Star instrumental overdub as merely part of the basic tape, since that is how it came to him.
 We can also hear that Murry Wilson was on hand to coach the group members through their performance from his vantage point next to Chuck in the control booth ("Concentrate now, Dennis...right on the sync").
 Once the tape is queued up, we hear a group discussion, possibly stemming from one of the guys asking who had played the mandolin on the basic track ("Strings?!...oh, he said, 'Strange'!"), which actually survives from the start of the first vocal track.
 We hear Dennis and the rest of the group (minus Marilyn, who is now sitting in the control booth with Murry and Chuck) doubling their vocals, but the instrumental track has been muted from the feed that goes to the session tape mix.
 This first attempt quickly breaks down, and Mike begins singing an obscene ad lib as Marilyn giggles from the booth and Chuck calls for "2A".
 Mike's "humor" prompts Brian to make a request of Marilyn: "Y'know, honey, do the 'Chuck Name-Game' once, see how dirty it turns out...it's terrible", while Dennis can be heard distantly in the background doing just that.
 Murry coaches Brian on his pickup before the chorus, instructing him to "make it a little louder...you're missing that first letter, that first word...", which, as Marilyn points out, is "Ah".
 Take "2A" is then presented, with both the basic instrumental and the instrumental overdub tracks accompanying the vocals.
 When this take is finished, Murry is heard asking, "Did you make it?"
 Following this, the tape concludes with a remix of the same take, this time with the instrumental tracks mixed out until the guitar solo, then mixed out again immediately afterward.
 This session tape remix allows us to hear the sheer force of the group's powerful vocal performance in all its glory, in a nearly a cappella fashion.
 NOTE: the liner notes to the Spank bootleg mistakenly list three vocal double takes, but there were only two, plus the mostly a cappella remix of the second take.